LeanneCreedon/PGACA3LeanneCreedon/README.md

 * The camera shakes ever so slightly to simulate the wind blowing against it.
 * Rain animation which is affected by the heaviness of the rain set by the user.

-Incomplete Features:
+🚧Incomplete Features:
 * Camera shake frequency increace/decrease with wind strength value and/or Trees & Grass animations adjust with wind strength value.
 * Window lights on house turn off during day. i.e. change to another texture with no emision.
 * Thunder ☁️
 * Lightning 🌩️

-⛰️Screenshot of application below:
+Screenshot of application below:

 > <img src="https://github.com/LeanneCreedon/PGACA3LeanneCreedon/assets/78487811/02fd9a23-58d0-4021-abc6-3d142263e7b4" width="800" />